yorevs/homesetup/README.md

 - See the [Showcase](docs/SHOWCASE.md) page to see some HomeSetup demos.
 - For the full documentation, access the [HomeSetup usage manual](docs/USAGE.md).
+- **HOT** Find the new GPT for HomeSetup: [ChaGPT-HomeSetup]https://chatgpt.com/g/g-ra0RVB9Jo-homesetup-taius

 ## Key Features